Catholic school: Pakistan

 The Catholic Church in Pakistan is active in education, managing leading schools in addition to its spiritual work.
 The Catholic Church runs 534 schools, 53 hostels, 8 colleges, and 7 technical institutes, according to 2008 statistics.

 The Catholic Board of Education is the arm of the Catholic Church in Pakistan, responsible for education.
 Each diocese has its own board.

 The Government of Pakistan nationalised most church schools and colleges in Punjab and Sindh in 1972.
 Leading schools such as St Patrick's High School, Karachi, St Joseph's Convent School (Karachi) and St Michael's Convent School were never nationalised.

 The Government of Sindh oversaw a denationalization program from 1985 to 1995, and the Government of Punjab began a similar program in 1996.
 In 2001, the Federal Government and the courts ordered the provincial governments to complete the denationalization process.

 Philippines

 In the Philippines, private schools have been operated by the Catholic Church since the time of Spanish colonization.
-The Philippines is currently one of two predominantly Roman Catholic nations in Southeast Asia, the other being East Timor, with a 2004 study by UNESCO indicating that 83% of the population identify themselves as Catholics.
+The Philippines is currently one of two predominantly Catholic nations in Southeast Asia, the other being Timor-Leste, with a 2004 study by UNESCO indicating that 83% of the population identify themselves as Catholics.
 The oldest existing university in Asia, University of Santo Tomas, is located in the Philippines.
 It is the largest single Catholic university in the world.
 The university was established by the Order of Preachers, also known as the Dominican Order, on April 28, 1611.